 - It has too much fertilizer.
 In this scenario, re-pot the plant with more soil.

 - The plant needs a bigger pot for its roots.
 Eventually, all healthy aloe vera plants will probably reach this point.

 Things to Watch Out For

 Like any plant, aloe vera can suffer from bugs, disease, and fungus on its stem or roots.
-Mealybugs and scale, which are small, flat tan or brown bugs that suck the sap from aloe, are the most common insect problems.
+Mealybugs and scale, which are small, flat tan or brown bugs that suck the sap from aloe, are the most common insect concerns.
 You should also be mindful of leaf rot, as this is a common ailment for aloe.

 To avoid fungus, keep the soil and plant dry.
 You can protect your aloe vera plant from pests with a natural pesticide.
 Look for an organic pesticide instead of one that is toxic.
 You can even make your own safe, organic pesticide at home.
-Fortunately, because of aloe vera’s ideal growing conditions, fungus is not a common problem.
+Fortunately, because of aloe vera’s ideal growing conditions, fungus is not a common concern.

 Be sure to protect yourself too.
 Young aloe vera plants have soft spikes on their leaves that won’t do much damage, but the spikes of older, more established plants can stick you if you're not careful.
 These spikes are capable of tearing clothes and even puncturing the skin.
 Be mindful when repotting or harvesting and wear gloves when handling.